Germany must play active military role, says defense minister | DW | 07.11.2019

 'Strategic interests'

+The defense minister, who also serves as head of the Christian Democratic Union (CDU), said she plans to move forward with the formation of a national security council in recognition of Germany's strategic interests.

-In an interview with Süddeutsche Zeitung, she urged Berlin to take an increasingly active role in military engagements abroad.
+In an earlier interview with the Süddeutsche Zeitung, she urged Berlin to take an increasingly active role in military engagements abroad.

 Germany must "openly deal with the fact that we, like every other country in the world, have our own strategic interests," Kramp-Karrenbauer told the Süddeutsche Zeitung.